 Are you interested in becoming a Certified Nursing Assistant (CNA)?
 If so, you will need to start by making sure you meet the basic requirements for CNA licensure.
 These requirements can vary from state to state, but generally, the requirements are as follows.

-The standard minimum age for those who wish to apply for a license is 16 years old.
-Flexible schedules as a CNA allow students to work part time while finishing their high school education or continuing their education on to a community or four-year university.
+The standard minimum age for those who wish to apply for a CNA license is between 16 to 18 years old.
+Flexible schedules as a CNA allow students to work part time while finishing their high school education and continuing their education on to a community or four year university.

-If you are 16/getting close to 16, in high school, and want to become a CNA, try to take courses that will help you when you begin your CNA program such as biology, chemistry, human anatomy and physiology, and algebra or higher-level math courses.
-Some high schools even have a CNA program - be sure to find out more details about yours.
+While not required, if you are still in high school and want to become a CNA, try to take courses that will help you when you begin your CNA training program such as biology, chemistry, human anatomy and physiology, and algebra or higher-level math courses.
+Some high schools even have a CNA training program - be sure to find out more details about yours.

 Criminal convictions include misdemeanors and felonies, and you may have convictions regardless of whether you have spent time in jail.
 Criminal convictions will show up on your fingerprint check even if it has been expunged, sealed, dismissed, dropped, or closed.
 This is why it's important to reveal any convictions you have when asked.